S&P 500 climbs again, closing out best week since November - WTMJ

 “In some ways it seems the reopening economy is still struggling a little bit and it’s responsible for quite a few jobs,” Samana said.

-The Russell 2000 index of smaller company stocks rose 0.8%, outpacing other indexes, in a sign that investors were growing more confident about the economy’s growth prospects.
-The yield on the 10-year Treasury rose to 1.16% from 1.12% late Thursday.
+The Russell 2000 index of smaller company stocks climbed 30.91 points, or 1.4%, to 2,233.33, a record high.
+When the Russell outpaces other indexes it’s a sign that investors are growing more confident about the economy’s growth prospects.
+The yield on the 10-year Treasury rose to 1.17% from 1.12% late Thursday.

 Gains in communications stocks and companies that rely on consumer spending helped lift the market, outweighing a decline in technology sector stocks.